I11KNOW/Guided_Projects/README.md

 # Student-Performance
-My 4th project and it was easy alhamdulellah but it was a little bit tricky at the end because of the sklearn library I have never dealt with, but it was a great one and I was honored to finish this project under the supervision of IEEE SCU mentors that I truly see them now as my friends
+My 4th project was easy alhamdulillah
+But it was a little bit tricky at the end because of the sklearn library Which I have never dealt with
+But it was a great one
+I was honored to finish this project under the supervision of IEEE SCU mentors Whom I truly see now as my friends
+I look forward to other really interesting projects like this